slexisvn/query_engine/docs/06-scale/46-workers-and-shared-memory.md

 # 46. Workers and shared memory

-> After this chapter you will be able to say what enabling worker threads costs before a single row is read, how a columnar chunk crosses a thread boundary without being serialized, and why the shipped CLI cannot enable threads at all.
+> After this chapter you will be able to trace a chunk across a worker-thread boundary, distinguish shared views from copies, and diagnose worker startup.

 ## The question